Lalita Kumari

-Lalita Kumari is an Indian politician and social activist from Bihar.
-She is a member of the National Council of the Communist Party of India(CPI).
+Lalita Kumari (born 25 July 1988) is an Indian politician and social activist from Bihar.
+She is a member of the National Council of the Communist Party of India (CPI).

 Lalita Kumari serves as the Secretary of Bihar Mahila Samaj, a state-level women's organization affiliated with the National Federation of Indian Women.
 She is also a member of the National Council of NFIW.